 The 7 Most Romantic Cities in Europe

 Europe’s cities make for some of the most romantic backdrops imaginable.
 Streetside cafés, sweeping views, quaint churches, ancient cathedrals, and classical architecture set the scene in most European cities.
-If you’re looking for the ultimate romantic getaway, be sure to add at least one of these romantic cities to your list.
+If you’re planning the ultimate getaway with your loved one, pick up a Eurail Global Pass.
+You’ll be able to tick off the most romantic cities in Europe (check our favorites below) in a single trip!

 Romantic cities in Europe